Exploring Kawagoe: The Beautiful Traditional Town Outside Tokyo (Day Trip Guide)

 The building was established as the Kagamiyama Sake Brewery in 1875 and is designated as a National Tangible Cultural Property.
 With the desire to keep the history of Kawagoe’s only brewery going, the building was renovated into Koedo Kurari and reopened in 2010.
 The original stately pillars and beams of the brewery were kept as is, but now it is home to artisanal souvenirs and delicious sake from all over Kawagoe and Saitama prefecture.

-What’s better than trying out 34 different types of sake?
-The fact that you can try them out in a sake taster vending machine!
+What’s better than sampling 50 different types of sake?
+Doing it from a sake-tasting vending machine!

 -